dbisdorf/cortex-discord-2/README.md

 WSGIProcessGroup cortex-pal
 ```

+* In the Discord Developer Portal, configure the "Interactions Endpoint URL" so that it points to the URL you configured in your web server.
+Discord will immediately validate this URL, so be sure the bot is available through your web server before you do this.
 * Use cron or some other scheduling system to execute CortexPalPurge.py regularly.
 * When you create invite links through the Discord Developer Portal, choose the "bot" and "application.commands" scopes, and the "send messages" and "manage messages" permissions.